Bitwarden-Repository-Archive/.github/profile/README.md

 ## 🚫 Disclaimer:

-- This archive is **not affiliated with or endorsed by Bitwarden, Inc.**, Vaultwarden, Flathub, Bitwarden Labs, Buttercup, or any of their respective maintainers.
+- This archive is **not affiliated with or endorsed by Bitwarden, Inc.**, Vaultwarden, Flathub, Bitwarden Labs, Buttercup, ProtonPass, NordPass, or any of their respective maintainers.
 - All projects, trademarks, and intellectual property belong to their respective owners.
 - This organization **does not modify or actively maintain** the original codebases — it exists purely for archival and educational purposes.
-- The inclusion of discontinued or community-driven projects (e.g., Buttercup, Vaultwarden) is for **reference and preservation** only.
+- The inclusion of discontinued or community-driven projects (e.g., Buttercup, Vaultwarden) and related password managers (ProtonPass, NordPass) is for **reference and preservation** only.

 ---